NU-IDEAS-Lab/patrolling_zoo/onpolicy/README.md

 # MAPPO

+## ABOUT THIS PACKAGE

+This package was originally created by Yu et al. and was taken from https://github.com/marlbenchmark/on-policy/.

+We (Goeckner et al.) have modified this package to support graph neural networks and the `patrolling_zoo` environment for use with our MAGEC algorithm.

+Original README.md file follows:

 ## New Update！！！We support SMAC V2 now～

 Chao Yu*, Akash Velu*, Eugene Vinitsky, Jiaxuan Gao, Yu Wang, Alexandre Bayen, and Yi Wu.